NHLBI Research Supplement Application Guidelines

 Established investigators (PDs/PIs) on an NHLBI research grant, program project grant, center grant, cooperative agreement or contract who are or become disabled during the current project period and costs are not covered by disability insurance provided by employer, State or Federal Government may request funds for reasonable accommodations to permit completion of the currently funded research project.
 Any currently funded PD(s)/PIs of an NHLBI research project grant, program project grant, cooperative agreement or contract may request support for special equipment, an assistant, or other modifications to facilitate reasonable accommodation to a disabling injury or illness that has occurred during the current project period.
 Refer to Section 6.8.

-The goal of this program is to provide support for a mentored research training experience for individuals with high potential to re-enter or re-integrate into an active research career, after an interruption for family responsibilities or other qualifying circumstances described below.
-This program encourages re-entry and re-integration administrative supplement applications to existing NIH research grants to support full or part-time mentored research experiences by these individuals.
-The supplement grants are intended to provide these scientists an opportunity to update or extend their research skills and knowledge and prepare them to re-establish their careers in basic biomedical, behavioral, clinical, translational or social science research.
-It is anticipated that by the completion of the supplement support period, the re-entry/re-integration scientist will be prepared to apply for a fellowship (F), career development (K) award, a research award (R), or other types of independent research support.
+The goal of this program is to provide support for a mentored research training experience for individuals with high potential to re-enter or re-integrate or re-train in an active research career, after an interruption for family responsibilities or other qualifying circumstances.
+This program encourages administrative supplement applications to existing NIH research grants to support full or part-time mentored research experiences by these individuals.
+The supplement grants are intended to provide these scientists an opportunity to update or extend their research skills and knowledge and prepare them to re-establish or revitalize their careers in basic biomedical, behavioral, clinical, translational or social science research.
+Refer to Section 6.9.

 2. NHLBI APPLICATION SUBMISSION AND RECEIPT DATES